 Yes.
 Our program accepts applications from individuals from outside the four consortium institutions who are U.S. Citizens, non-citizen nationals, or permanent residents.
 You must have at least one mentor who is faculty at one of the four consortium institutions.I am not a U.S. citizen, am I eligible to apply if I am also not a citizen of one of the collaborating countries?

-Non-U.S. citizens applying for the FGHF program must be postdoctoral researchers who are citizens of one of the LMICs (low- or middle income countries) in which our training sites are located.
+Non-U.S. citizens applying for the UJMT LAUNCH program must be postdoctoral researchers who are citizens of one of the LMICs (low- or middle income countries) in which our training sites are located.
 For a list of countries and sites please go to the eligibility and sites page of our website.I am an international applicant; does this training program allow me to conduct my research within the United States?

-Yes and no. Applicants who are nationals of low-or middle- income countries that host UJMT FGHF training sites will conduct a research project within their home country at one of the identified training site academic/medical institution.
-Prior to the start of the data collection process, foreign trainees will spend up to two months in the U.S. with their mentor.Am I eligible to apply if I am still in medical school or another graduate school?
+Yes and no. Applicants who are nationals of low-or middle- income countries that host UJMT LAUNCH training sites will conduct a research project within their home country at one of the identified training site academic/medical institution.
+During the fellowship year, foreign trainees will spend up to two months in the U.S. with their mentor.Am I eligible to apply if I am still in medical school or another graduate school?

 Yes.
 U.S. trained third and fourth year medical students or doctoral students who have completed their course work and comprehensive exam before departing for the training site are eligible to apply.
 Ideally, in this situation the trainee is paired with a local medical graduate student at the training site.
 Pairs are not required to work on the same research project, but are expected to work in tandem to create a supportive working environment.Am I eligible to apply if I am currently in another research training program?